salsalabs/engage_blast_links/README.md

 because Salsa has stored the app in a git repository.

 Finding and installing git is outside the scope of this document.
-You might try using [BrewPub](https://brew.sh/).
-A very good tool for installing software on a mac.
-You can also go directoy to [the git site](https://git-scm.com/) and download the Mac version.
+You might try using [BrewPub](https://brew.sh/), an excellent tool for installing software on a Mac.
+You can also go directoy to [the git site](https://git-scm.com/) and download from there.

 * Python version 2.7.